 Other thing that swayed me toward aerators over reversibles is power draw.
 I can run the pumps to drain three bags at once, plus use a 4th handheld pump to drain bags on seats/floor, all while sitting there with no engine running.

-Daze- I'm guessing you can run reversibles at the same time too but due to more power draw do you have to have the engine running or have any worries around that?Old enough to know better, young enough to do it anyway.
+Daze- I'm guessing you can run reversibles at the same time too but due to more power draw do you have to have the engine running or have any worries around that?At the time it seemed like a good idea...

 11-13-2012, 07:23 PM #39

 2. You only burn the impeller up if you let the pump run a long time dry.
 You can buy replacement impellers and get the Green kind and have no reall worries.